Every FIM Speedway Grand Prix round features 16 riders, racing each other over 20 high-intensity heats.

-The Speedway European Championship winner is also guaranteed a place in the following season’s series.
+The Speedway European Championship winner is also guaranteed a place in the following season’s Speedway GP series.

-The line-up is completed by five permanent wild cards selected by the SGP Commission.
+The line-up is completed by four permanent wild cards selected by the SGP Commission.

 In addition to the main 16 riders, two track reserves are also nominated for each round.
 They step in if a rider is forced out of a race due to injury or illness, or after being disqualified for a starting offence.

 All 16 starting numbers ensure every rider starts from each of the four gates at least once.
-But they will start from one gate twice – and a big performance in qualifying practice hands them the best chance to ensure they have the right starting positions at the right time.
-This can be a huge advantage later that day!
+But they will start from one gate twice – and a big performance in Qualifying Practice hands them the best chance to ensure they have the right starting positions at the right time.
+This can be a huge advantage!

-Riders will take to the track in groups of three and will have three blocks of two minutes clock the fastest flying laps they can.
+Riders will take to the track in groups of four and will have two blocks of two minutes clock the fastest flying laps they can.

 If two or more riders clock the same fastest lap time, the rider whose second fastest lap time is quicker will be placed higher.

 Any riders who fail to set times will be randomly allocated starting numbers by the FIM after the riders who set times have selected.